confluentinc/cp-ansible/docs/VARIABLES.md

 ### logredactor_policy_refresh_interval

 If present, it's used to specify a time in ms for how often the file system or URL of the policy rules will be checked for changes.
-Default is "" i.e. policy rules read only at startup.
+Default is 0 and it means that the policy rules will be checked only at startup.
 Can be specified as logredactor_policy_refresh_interval: 7000

-Default:  ""
+Default:  0

 ***